 Are you interested in creating your own open educational resources?
 This free course, Creating open educational resources, will help you to write a learning course and provide you with links to various resources for open-learning materials.
 You will learn about the different purposes of self-instruction and receive advice about the techniques and strategies to help the learner.Learn more ❯Creating open educational resources

 In this free course, An introduction to Open Educational Resources (OER), you will look at some institutional OER initiatives.
 These will include MIT's open courseware, Carnegie Mellon's Open Learning Initiative and The Open University's OpenLearn.
 You will get a flavour of how different OER initiatives design and present the content for their audiences.
 This OpenLearn course will also give you the opportunity to find, discuss and redesign some OER material.
 You can choose your audience for the material and redesign it to fit their needs.Learn more ❯An introduction to Open Educational Resources (OER)

-The Open University turns 50 this year, to coincide with the celebrations we've reeled off 50 surprising things about the OU's free online learning resources...Read now ❯50 things you never knew about OpenLearn
+The Open University turns 50 on 23rd April 2019, to coincide with the celebrations we've reeled off 50 surprising things about the OU's free online learning resources...Read now ❯50 things you never knew about OpenLearn

 Our most popular FREE courses

 This free course, Getting started on classical Latin, has been developed in response to requests from learners who had had no contact with Latin before and who felt they would like to spend a little time preparing for the kind of learning that studying a classical language involves.
 The course will give you a taster of what is involved in the very early stages of learning Latin and will offer you the opportunity to put in some early practice.Learn more ❯Getting started on classical Latin